 It’s been a long time and I shouldn’t have left you, without a dope beat to step to, and that…

-Anyway I have been busy in the background, which somehow or other ended up with me giving evidence to a senate inquiry into the legalisation of cannabis in Australia.
+Anyway I have been busy in the background, which somehow or other ended up with me giving evidence to a Senate inquiry into the legalisation of cannabis in Australia.
 The Senate Economics Reference Committee conducted a public hearing in NSW regarding cannabis in terms of personal choice and community impacts in March, and it has taken me 8 months to put something out about it.
-Lazy?
-Indeed!

-7 months of simmering over the indifference shown by ‘our’ Department of Health, who apparently believes that cannabis being legalised is not in the interests of the Australian public’s health, despite the fact that federal legislation passsed earlier this year allowing for medical cannabis, presumably to aid people’s health… Is it me or does that sound strange?
+7 months of simmering over the indifference shown by ‘our’ Department of Health, who apparently believe that cannabis being legalised is not in the interests of the Australian public’s health, despite the fact that federal legislation passed earlier this year allowing for medical cannabis, presumably to aid people’s health… is it me or does that sound strange?
 Here’s what Huffington Post AU’s Associate Editor Josh Butler thought the hearing sounded like.

 You can read the DoH’s (just think of Homer) submission here, and read the Hansard transcript here, but I thought I would just pull a few choice bits out of both my own, and the Dept. of Health’s submissions, just to give people some idea of what went down.
 I ranted at length (of course, see the full submission here) but some of my key points were: